You’re dealing with a young adult now, and that changes things.

 With no flights available, they drove for what she described as “the longest 12 hours of my life.”
 They arrived 15 minutes before he went into surgery, received an update on his condition from the nurse, then were able to walk along side his gurney until he reached the operating room.

 This is what can happen: Example 2 Another friend’s sophomore son was hospitalized with a potential case of MRSA.
 The nurse suggested he contact someone even though he was an adult.
 He phoned his parents.
 His mother, in talking with hospital staff, asserted that his parents needed to act as his advocates because, as she pointed out, who knows a child’s medical history better than his parents?
 The medical team agreed, with her son’s permission.
-Luckily, it wasn’t MRSA, but an aggressive staph infection which he received treatment for as an outpatient.
+Luckily, it wasn’t MRSA, but an aggressive staph infection, which he received treatment for as an outpatient.

 What to do first Once you’ve been contacted by your student or someone from the hospital, get the attending nurse’s name, plus the direct phone number of the nurse’s station so you can check in from home or while you’re in transit.

-Ensure your receive the instructions for follow-up care and treatment, if there are any, even though you’re at home.
+Ensure you receive the instructions for follow-up care and treatment, if there are any, even though you’re at home.
 More than likely, you’ll be the one checking in that your student is taking prescribed medications and keeping the next appointment.

-Have a health care proxy drawn up for your student designating you as his agent who can receive medical information and make medical decisions when he can’t.
+Have a health care proxy drawn up for your student designating you as their agent who can receive medical information and make medical decisions when they can’t.
 Not all states have “fall-back” laws allowing parents to act on their adult child’s behalf.
 A hospital staff is more likely to share information if they know you’re the legal agent.
 See your lawyer to draw up the form or find one online (search “health care proxy form” to find an applicable one for your state).